yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 ## Yet more GPU changes

-Starting off the new year with a bang, [bylaws](https://github.com/bylaws) of [Skyline](https://github.com/skyline-emu/skyline) fame returns with another round of fixes for our shader compiler project.
+Starting off the new year with a bang, [bylaws](https://github.com/bylaws) of [Skyline](https://github.com/skyline-emu/skyline) fame returned with another round of fixes for our shader compiler project.
 `Geometry shader passthrough` is an NVIDIA hardware feature available on the Switch which is primarily used to select a viewport or layer without needing an actual geometry shader, and it is available to and used by yuzu with desktop NVIDIA cards.
 However, AMD, Intel, and other vendors don't support this extension, and require emulation using geometry shaders. bylaws {{< gh-hovercard "9535" "added support for geometry shader passthrough emulation," >}} which fixed rendering issues in `NieR:Automata The End of YoRHa Edition`, `Marvel Ultimate Alliance 3: The Black Order`, `Pokémon: Legends Arceus`, and likely many other games.

 {{< single-title-imgs-compare
-    "Robot shoot is prEtty funny (NieR:Automata The End of YoRHa Edition)" "./nabug.png"
+    "Robot shoot is pretty funny (NieR:Automata The End of YoRHa Edition)" "./nabug.png"
     "./nafix.png"
     >}}